 As this post is also intended to be helpful for those who have moved to the Moonee Valley district – I implore you to join the wonderful, wonderful library.

-Sam Merrifield is part of a five library system and it is very infrequent that a book that you are after will not be available, even if you have to wait a few weeks to get your paws on a copy.
+Sam Merrifield is the hub of Moonee Valley Libraries.
+It is very infrequent that a book that you are after will not be available, even if you have to wait a few weeks to get your paws on a copy.

 Where to Eat in Moonee Ponds